This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Nyonya Laksa

-A few stalls sell this spicy dish which is similar to a curry laksa.
 The Nyonya Laksa has a rich and creamy coconut-based noodle soup with broth made from chicken and prawns.
-It is usually topped with sliced cucumber, a boiled egg, sambal, fish balls and fishcake slices.
+It is usually topped with sliced cucumber, a boiled egg, sambal, fish balls and fish cake slices.

 Pineapple Tart

-This zesty, bitesize snack made from flaky pastry and filled with a zingy pineapple jam is a winner.
-Although you can find shops all over town selling pineapple tarts (generally in pre-packaged boxes, ready to take home as gifts), Jonker Street Night Market is a great opportunity to try a hot, fresh one straight from the source.
+Although you can find shops all over town selling pineapple tarts (generally in pre-packaged boxes, ready to take home as gifts), Jonker Street Night Market is a great opportunity to try a hot, fresh one straight from the oven.

 Chang fen